-A Fund may have exposure to property which is less liquid than other asset classes such as bonds or equities.
-Selling property can be a lengthy process so investors in a Fund should be aware that the underlying investments of a Fund may be difficult to sell which in turn can affect the value of the Fund.
+A Fund may have indirect exposure to property which is less liquid than other asset classes such as bonds or equities..

-A Fund may also have exposure to immovable property.
-Investment in immovable property involves significant risks and therefore there can be no certainty concerning the future performance of properties purchased.
+.
 Property values can go up as well as down and are affected by such factors as political factors, level of interest rates, economic growth, fluctuation in property yields, tenant default, supply and demand for residential property, changes in occupancy practices and changes in landlord and tenant law, planning or other property law.
-Although the Funds will be operated so as to minimise such risks, it is possible that an investor will not get back all of his investments in the Fund or may be unable to redeem their investment when they wish.
-Further details regarding liquidity risk are set out in section 5.14.
+This may have an impact on the value of the investments of the Fund and it is possible that an investor will not get back all of his investments in the Fund.